Cragady/hire-career-path/README.md

 * `python -m pip freeze > requirements.txt`

 ### Configure Environment Variables

+Note: I have since moved all of my `.env` files into their own directory.
+For whatever setup you have, just source it appropriately.
+Change the `test.sh` script for your appropriate test variables, or follow the same directory setup I do.

 Configure a `.env` file and load it into your work terminal.